Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Methodology

 In the above gradient expression, the first term corresponds to a standard policy gradient update, weighted by the per-sample cross-entropy loss.
-The second term serves as a reward estimation correction, adjusting the score function $\psi$ to better align the predicted reward $\sigma \big(\psi(q, o; \pi_\theta)\big)$ with the ground-truth outcome.
-Notably, this formulation unifies the \textbf{\textsc{Actor}} and \textbf{\textsc{Critic}} updates within a single gradient step and shared parameter space, enabling tighter coupling and more efficient learning.
+The second term serves as a reward estimation correction, adjusting the score function $\psi$ to align the predicted reward $\sigma \big(\psi(q, o; \pi_\theta)\big)$ with the ground-truth outcome.
+Notably, this formulation unifies the \textbf{\textsc{Actor}} and \textbf{\textsc{Critic}} updates within a single gradient step and shared parameter space.